-Windows 10/8/7, Windows Vista, Windows Server 2008, Windows Server 2008 R2 include a command line tool called Audit Policy Program, AuditPol.exe, situated in the System32 folder that allows you to manage and audit policy sub-category settings in a more precise way.
+Windows 10/8/7 and Windows Server include a command-line tool called Audit Policy Program, AuditPol.exe, situated in the System32 folder that allows you to manage and audit policy sub-category settings in a more precise way.

 Setting audit policy at the category level will override the new subcategory audit policy feature.
 A new registry value introduced in Windows Vista, SCENoApplyLegacyAuditPolicy, allows audit policy to be managed by using subcategories without requiring a change to Group Policy.
 This registry value can be set to prevent the application of category-level audit policy from Group Policy and from the Local Security Policy administrative tool.